tanham/tanham.github.io/_posts/2017-03-13-social-media-feeds-drupal-7.markdown

 layout: post
 Title: "Social Media feeds for Drupal 7"
 date: 2017-03-13
-Category: Project 52
 ---

-*Project 52 - My good friend [Desmond](http://designxdesmond.com/) and I are doing a project 52 where each of us complete a project in our respective fields to sharpen our skills and hold each other accountable. **This is week 5**.*

-*I am a few weeks late with this project due to travel and personal reasons.
-No excuses though!
-In the terms of our Project 52, we must pay $5 for each week we are late and make up for missed projects.*

-***

 I am currently working with Drupal 7 for client work and a task that I had to overcome was embedding social media feeds into a Drupal 7 site.
 The client asked for Facebook, Twitter, and Instagram feeds.
 Below I will go over how I went about this.